 LOU (Dave Mullins; USA)

-While the animated short field is relatively strong this year, these are the two class acts of the category.
+While the animated short field looks relatively strong this year, these are the two class acts of the category.
 LOU is the requisite Pixar entry (it played in front of Cars 3 last summer), a nearly wordless morality play about a schoolyard bully meeting a magical comeuppance, and it once again shows the studio’s mastery of character design and visual storytelling.
-But I liked France’s Garden Party, a darkly funny, dialogue-free vision of nature overtaking a suspiciously abandoned mansion, just a little bit better.
+However, I liked France’s Garden Party, a darkly funny, dialogue-free vision of nature overtaking a suspiciously abandoned mansion, just a little bit better.

 Negative Space (Ru Kuwahata and Max Porter; France)